kanidm/kanidm/README.md

 ## Some key project ideas

-* All people should be respected and able to be respresented securely.
+* All people should be respected and able to be represented securely.
 * Devices represent users and their identities - they are part of the authentication.
 * Human error occurs - we should be designed to minimise human mistakes and empower people.
 * The system should be easy to understand and reason about for users and admins.